brson/wasm-opt-rs/notes.md

 We communicated every negative we knew about the project as clearly as we could.

-We were asked to ammend the original proposal to indicate that fuzzing was out of scope, so that its omission could be evaluated in the final M2 delivery, and [we did so].
+We were asked to amend the original proposal to indicate that fuzzing was out of scope, so that its omission could be evaluated in the final M2 delivery, and [we did so].